edgedb/edgedb/docs/edgeql/paths.rst

     select User.friends;

 Paths can traverse to an arbitrary depth in a series of nested links.
-The ``select`` below ends up showing the author of the BlogPost (The friends of the friends of the author of the BlogPost, which in this case is just the author)
+Both ``select`` queries below ends up showing the author of the ``BlogPost``.
+The second query returns the friends of the friends of the author of the ``BlogPost``, which in this case is just the author.

 .. code-block:: edgeql